ravelasquez99/Snake/README.md

 - Each step will have an example foloder that should help you with that step

 Steps
-1. Get the simulator to run your app
+1. Get the simulator to run your app & play a bit with siwftUI
 2. Show a "start game" button in the GameView screen
 3. When the button is pressed change the button to say "restart game"
 4. Draw a box on the screen
 5. Draw a X inside your box
-6. Change the box to X / O / Empty when tapped
-7. Make your box resusable
+6. Change the box to X / O / Empty when tapped & Make your box resusable
-8. Build a row of 3 boxes - (Array fundamentals)
+7. Use an aray to rebuild that row of 3 boxes - (Array fundamentals)
-9. Build 3 rows of boxes
+8. Build 3 rows of boxes
-10. Build game logic
+9. Build game logic
-11. Polish game
+10. Polish game

 Stretch goal - Conver Tic tac toe to snake